dotnet/docs/docs/framework/tools/sqlmetal-exe-code-generation-tool.md

  If no **/server** is specified, **localhost/sqlexpress** is assumed.

- [!INCLUDE[sqprsqext](../../../includes/sqprsqext-md.md)] throws an exception if one or more of the following conditions are true:
+ Microsoft SQL Server 2005 throws an exception if one or more of the following conditions are true:

 - SqlMetal tries to extract a stored procedure that calls itself.